MASSKAgithub/Youtube-SHOUTOUT-WALL/README.md

 - Go to glitch then New project > hello-express
 - You'll see there is a lot of files delete everything
-> Don't forget to put the project private or everyone will have your token
+> Don't forget to put the project private or everyone will have your token.
-> I'm not responsable if somebody get your token
+> I'm not responsable if somebody get your token.
 - Drag and drop every file one by one on glitch (or it will crash) which are in the *server* folder (don't do that for node_modules folder and don't do also for package-lock.json if you have them)

 And everything should work !